mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 }
 ```

-So `factory` is just a convenience method for passing a function that creates an instance. `service` is just a convenience method for passing in a function constructor.
+So `factory` is just a convenience method for passing a function that creates an instance. `service` is just a convenience method for passing in a function constructor (If you are using CoffeeScript of like that pattern).
 And `value` is just a convenience method for passing an instance.
-But as you can see, its all just providers.
-Or if you're coming from C# these would be analogous to this respectively:
+But as you can see, its all just providers, the convenience methods just make it easier to do what people will want to do 99% of the time.
+If you're coming from C# these convenience methods would be analogous to this respectively:

 ```csharp
 public class Module